The Pituitary Gland

 In addition to tumors, other causes of injury to the pituitary gland are particular types of medications and traumatic injury to the brain which can result in bleeding inside the brain close to the pituitary.

-Also, the pituitary can also suffer damage from infections: tuberculosis, sarcoidosis (an inflammatory affliction that affects many organs in the body, usually the lungs) congenital and genetic origins and ischemia (restriction of blood supply to tissues, resulting in a shortage of oxygen or glucose necessary to keep the cells of the tissues alive).
+Also, the pituitary can suffer damage from infections: tuberculosis, sarcoidosis (an inflammatory affliction that affects many organs in the body, usually the lungs) congenital and genetic origins and ischemia (restriction of blood supply to tissues, resulting in a shortage of oxygen or glucose necessary to keep the cells of the tissues alive).

 Finally, there is a third condition causing pituitary problems: hypopituitarism.
 This is a rare condition that affects less than 200,000 people in the United States annually, with an incidence of 4.2 cases per 100,000 folks per year.

 There is a particular subset of the population that is overrepresented in that statistic: anyone who has experienced a brain injury.

 The definition of Hypopituitarism is a condition in which the pituitary gland fails to produce one or more vital hormones or doesn’t produce them in sufficient amounts.
 The symptoms of this disease are similar to the symptoms resulting from hormone deficiency listed above.

 The first step in treating pituitary disorders is to identify the exact cause of the condition and the particular hormone that is causing the problem.